 2. Click on the '

-1. Click on the tags whose documents you want to include in your production.
-GoldFynch lists each available tag and the number of documents associated with it.
+1. Select the tags or saved searches whose documents you want to include in your production.
+GoldFynch lists each available tag and saved search.

 2. Click on the 'OK' button